gautriv/aimldocumentation/index.md

 <br>

-## Lesson 2: Key Terms for Technical Writers
+## Key Terms for Technical Writers

 Okay, let’s talk about the jargon.
 AI comes with its own dictionary, and as a technical writer, you’re going to use these terms a lot.

 **Core AI Terms You Must Know**

 - **Algorithm:** A set of rules a computer follows to solve a problem.
 Think of it as a GPS for data.
+- **Data:** The fuel for AI—without it, machines can’t learn.
+- **Neural Networks:** The machine's version of the human brain, enabling it to recognize patterns and make decisions.
 - **Model:** The result of training an algorithm with data.
 It’s like a super-smart brain (but less moody).
 - **Training:** Teaching the model using data.
 Imagine helping someone cram for an exam.
 - **Inference:** When the model takes the exam and gives you answers.